Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611101-ParticipationOverview.md

 ### Validation Phase

 During the validation phase, we will be only accepting segmentation files as submissions.
-Please see the
-Follow the instructions at the [Submission Process (Validation Phase)](#!Synapse:syn25829070/wiki/612082) page.
+Please follow the instructions at the [Submission Process (Validation Phase)](#!Synapse:syn25829070/wiki/612082) page.

 > Since your submission will include files you need to upload to Synapse, you must be a [**Certified User**](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html#certified-users).
 >